futagoza/eslint-config-futagozaryuu/packages/@futagoza/eslint-config-core/README.md

-> This package contains configuration files for ESLint v7.15+<br>
+> This package contains configuration files for ESLint v10+<br>

 These are configuration files for ESLint that are mostly extended upon by my other ESLint configurations.

-The rules found (and set) in these files are the core set of built-in ESLint rules.
+Most of the rules set in these files are from the core set of built-in ESLint rules, with the rest from the `@stylistic` plugin

 ## installation